 In doing so, you will be on your way in stopping smoking.
 The first few days will be the hardest, but after that, you will gain confidence and will be able to break the habit with God’s help like I was able to do.
 Doing 24 hours without a cigarette is a significant step towards quitting smoking cigarettes, just keep doing one day at a time, and if by possibility you fail when you try, get right back up there and try again!

 Two to Three Months After You Quit Smoking

 - Improved circulation

 - Walking becomes easier

 One To Nine Months After You Quit Smoking

 - Coughing, sinus congestion, fatigue, and shortness of breath decrease

-- Increased ability to clear lungs of mucous.
+- Increased ability to clear lungs of mucus.
 Fewer colds and respiratory infections

 One Year After You Quit Smoking